syedumerahmedcode/linkedlist/readme.md

 - TODO: Add a diagram depicting the searching a value in a singly linked list.
 (92) Time complexity: O(n)

-# Singly linked list deletion
+# Singly linked list deletion of a node

 - TODO: Add a diagram depicting the deletion in a singly linked list.
 (93) Time complexity: O(n)

+# Deleting entire singly linked list
+- TODO: Add a diagram depicting the deletion in a singly linked list.
+(95)